whyceewhite/json2thrift/README.md

     git clone git@github.com:whyceewhite/json2thrift.git
     cd json2thrift
-    mvn package
+    mvn install
+    bin/thrift-cli.sh <options>

 ## Usage
 ### Command Line Usage
 To execute thrifty, run the thrifty jar on the command line with the following arguments:

-    -inputDirectory=<directory> [options]
-Or

-    -inputFile=<filename> [options]

-Where:
-* **-inputDirectory** - A directory containing zero or more files of json objects which is read by the processor to derive a Thrift definition.
-This value is required unless **inputFile** is given.
+    -h (--help)             : Displays the usage information.

-* **-inputFile** - A file containing zero or more json objects which are read by the processor to derive a Thrift definition.
-This value is required unless **inputDirectory** is given.
+    -i (--input-file) FILE  : A file containing JSON objects to derive a Thrift struct definition.
+Or, a directory containing many JSON files.
+Required.

-The options:

-* **-outputFile** - The file to where the generated Thrift definition is saved upon completion of processing.
-If no value is given then the output is written to the console.
+    -n (--root-name) VAL    : The name of the root Thrift struct.
+If not provided then the root struct name is defaulted to Root.

-* **-rootStructName** - The name to give the root structure in the Thrift definition.
-By default, this value is "Root."

-* **-nsAll** - The namespace to apply to the Thrift definition.
-This will represent all languages.
-If other namespace languages are provided then this namespace value takes precedence.
+    -ns (--set-ns-all) VAL  : The namespace to apply to all supported languages.

-* **-nsJava** - The java namespace to apply to the Thrift definition.

-* **-nsCpp** - The C++ namespace to apply to the Thrift definition.

-* **-nsPython** - The Python namespace to apply to the Thrift definition.

-* **-nsPerl** - The Perl namespace to apply to the Thrift definition.

-* **-nsRuby** - The Ruby namespace to apply to the Thrift definition.

-* **-nsCocoa** - The Cocoa namespace to apply to the Thrift definition.

-* **-nsCsharp** - The C# namespace to apply to the Thrift definition.
+                              Setting this value overrides the namespace setting of any specific language.
+    -o (--output-file) FILE : The file to which the derived Thrift struct is written.
+If not provided then the struct is written to standard out.
+    --set-ns-cocoa VAL      : Indicates that the definition should include the given namespace for the Cocoa language.
+    --set-ns-cpp VAL        : Indicates that the definition should include the given namespace for the CPP language.
+    --set-ns-csharp VAL     : Indicates that the definition should include the given namespace for the Csharp language.
+    --set-ns-java VAL       : Indicates that the definition should include the given namespace for the Java language.
+    --set-ns-perl VAL       : Indicates that the definition should include the given namespace for the Perl language.
+    --set-ns-python VAL     : Indicates that the definition should include the given namespace for the Python language.
+    --set-ns-ruby VAL       : Indicates that the definition should include the given namespace for the Ruby language.

 The following subsections are examples with various options and will all refer, for demonstration purposes, to a json structure that looks like this: